facebook/infer/_docs/01-linters.md

 This will, among other things, generate a file `/path/to/File.m.ast.sh` for every file `/path/to/File.m` that is being analyzed.
 Run this script with bash `File.m.ast.sh` and a file `File.m.ast.bdump` will be generated, that contains the AST of the program in `bdump` format (similar to json).

-For more info, [here](http://clang.llvm.org/docs/IntroductionToTheClangAST.html) is an introduction to the Clang AST.
+For general info on the clang AST, you can check out [clang's website](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).

 <a name="write_linters">**Using AL to write linters**</a>